 As part of its mission, IASP provides financial aid to help those with limited resources attend the World Congress on Pain.
 In 2018, it awarded a record US$350,000 to more than 330 IASP professionals and trainees in developing countries, as well as trainees in general.
 Applicants from around the world are invited to apply online for funding.

 - Applicants must be IASP members.

-- Applications will be accepted from individuals in developing countries1, people from countries with currency exchange restrictions, and IASP trainee members in developed countries.
-(Note: A trainee is defined as a person currently in training, such as a student, intern, resident, fellow, or postdoc.
+- Applicants must be trainee members or members in developing/currency restricted countries1.
+A trainee is defined as a person currently in training, such as a student, intern, resident, fellow, or postdoc.
 Applicants will be categorized based upon the country in which they are presently working, studying, or living in determining eligibility and award amounts.
 (Note: if an applicant is both a trainee AND from a developing country, the applicant should complete the developing country application.)

 - No one will be fully funded to attend the Congress.
 Financial aid is limited to free registration and financial support to offset travel expenses.